guardrail-labs/llm-guardrail-api/RUNTIME_OVERVIEW.md

 # ✨ 2.
 Request Lifecycle (Ingress)

-When a user sends a prompt through Guardrail:
+When a client sends a request through Guardrail, the runtime evaluates **all modalities**, not just text.
+Guardrail inspects and applies policy to:

+- text prompts
+- images
+- audio streams
+- uploaded files and documents
+- JSON payloads or structured inputs
+- model-specific tool-call or function-call envelopes

+All modalities pass through the same governance pipeline.

-### Step 1 — Normalization & Sanitization
+## Step 1 — Normalization & Sanitization
-The runtime performs:
+Guardrail performs modality-appropriate preprocessing, which may include:

-- Unicode normalization
+- text: Unicode normalization, confusables detection, obfuscation signals
-- Confusables / homoglyph checks
-- Simple pattern checks for obfuscation

-Signals are attached to the evaluation context.
+- images: metadata stripping, format validation, safety category extraction
+- audio: transcription stream extraction (if enabled), metadata validation
+- files: MIME checking, structured content extraction, size and type limits

+Signals produced here feed into policy evaluation.

-### Step 2 — Policy Pack Evaluation
+## Step 2 — Policy Pack Evaluation
-Policies determine:
+Policy Packs determine:
-- Allowed categories
+- allowed or disallowed categories
-- Disallowed patterns
-- Required clarifications
+- modality-specific rules (e.g., image safety, file restrictions)
+- requirements for clarification
-- Regulatory boundaries
+- regulatory boundaries (e.g., PHI/PII constraints)

-If a rule triggers clarification → move to Step 3.
-If a rule triggers immediate denial → block and log.
-If allowed → proceed normally.
+Rules are applied consistently across all modalities.

-### Step 3 — Clarify-First Workflow
+## Step 3 — Clarify-First Workflow
-If intent is ambiguous:
+If intent or content is ambiguous:
 - The Verifier may be consulted for non-execution analysis
-- If still unclear → the request is returned to the submitter
+- If ambiguity remains, the request is returned to the submitter
-- The system does not guess user intent
+- Guardrail does not guess or assume intent

-Only when intent is clear does the request proceed.
+This applies equally to text, images, audio, and file-based inputs.

-### Step 4 — Forward to LLM
+## Step 4 — Forward to LLM
-The sanitized, policy-checked prompt is sent to the configured LLM provider.
+Once evaluated and cleared, the request—regardless of modality—is forwarded to the configured model provider through the runtime’s enforcement layer.

 ---